 You’ve invested your time and efforts in managing your PTA, all with the goal of improving the lives of children in your community.
 Now it’s time to pass on the torch – and all the knowledge you’ve gained – so that the future leaders and administrators of your organization can build upon the great work you’ve done.
 How can you set them up for success?
 Our 5 Keys to a Successful Officer Transition is what you need to know to make the most of this critical transition.

 1. Demonstrate value

 To get someone acclimated to a new role, you’ll need to go through their necessary tasks.
 For every specific skill or task to be instructed to your unit officers, explain first what it is you’re about to share.
 More importantly, explain why it is important for your PTA.
-Even seemingly menial tasks (such as setting up back-to-school registration packets) have high value.
-How do these tasks work in their specific scope?
+Even seemingly menial tasks (such as setting up back-to-school registration packets) have high impact on achieving the unit's goals.
+Why are such tasks significant?
 How do they affect the overall success of the unit?
-It’s important to give a sense of the flowchart of the unit and the officer’s role within it.
+It’s important to give a sense of the workflow (not necessarily the hierarchy) of the unit and the officer’s role within it.

 “A leader is one who knows the way, goes the way, and shows the way.”

 While demonstrating, use real-life examples that have been taken from day-to-day experience and practice, as well as visual references to give context.
 Provide simple instructions.
 Make it relatable and fun, and be sure to frequently check for questions.